abratchik/HIDAuxiliaryDisplay/README.md

-# HID Auxiliary Display Library for Arduino
+# USB HID-compliant Auxiliary Display Library for Arduino

 This library allows an Arduino board with USB capabilities and connected LCD display to act as a HID-compliant Auxiliary Display to the host computer, which can be used for displaying any system output